Free SEO Score website

 SEO Score Report

-What is an On-Page SEO Score and Why Does It Matter?
+What is SEO and Why Does It Matter?

 An on-page SEO score is a single number — typically expressed on a 0 to 100 scale — that summarises how well a single web page implements the technical and content-level signals that search engines and AI answer engines look for.
 It is the SEO equivalent of a credit score: it doesn’t guarantee a particular outcome, but it instantly tells you whether the fundamentals are in place.